This post on Trident has been compensated for. While some points mentioned above are from Trident, thoughts expressed are my own.

 As I have mentioned in previous posts, I worked at a dental office for a few months before I became pregnant.
 And while I wouldn’t consider myself a big expert on dental health, I can definitely say that I have learned A LOT about teeth and how to take care of it because of my constant communication with dentists and patients during that time.

-And one surprising tip I learned during my stint at that dental office was that chewing gum can help prevent cavities.
+And one surprising tip I learned during my stint at that dental office, for example, somewhere similar to this Dentist Framingham, was that chewing gum can help prevent cavities.
 Actually, let me be more specific… Chewing sugarless gum can help prevent cavities.

 Did you know that Trident gum is the first national sugar-free gum in the US?

 It’s one of the leading sugar-free gums in the market offering benefits to people who are concerned about their oral care.
 In fact, Trident sugar-free gum has been helping Americans maintain good oral health hygiene by helping fight cavities for 50 years!

 This year, Trident is celebrating their 10-year partnership with Oral Health America’s Smiles Across America program (SAA), which provides oral disease prevention services for at-risk children who are underserved due to issues of poverty.
 Trident provided funding to launch SAA in 2004, and has already donated more than $2.5 million to date in support of the program which has impacted more than 2 million children.